meshtastic/meshtastic/docs/software/settings/canned-message-plugin.md

 The CannedMessage Plugin will allow you to send messages to the mesh network from the device without using the phone app.
 You can predefine text messages to choose from.

-Please also follow settings of Rotary Encoder to configure input source!
+Please also follow settings of the [Rotary Encoder Plugin](rotary-encoder-plugin) to configure input source!

 :::note
 Once plugin settings are changed, a **reset** is required for them to take effect.